-Start today with Steps 3, 4 & 5.
+Start today with Steps 3, 4, & 5.
 Don’t wait until there’s an opening or approval to fill one.
 Everyone is always a “hiring manager.”
 Engage HR to begin recruiting now.
 Identify the hiring profile and start sourcing candidates immediately.
-By the time a territory opens, you’ll have a ready supply of Ready-to-Hire candidates.
+By the time a territory opens, you’ll have a supply of Ready-to-Hire candidates.
 It’s called a Virtual Bench.

 The Agile Interview Day

 Scheduling (Step 6) can be the most time consuming part of the whole process.
 Here’s how it usually goes: The Recruiter finds a few good candidates.
 The hiring manager is interested, but this week’s calendar is full.
 Worse, it could be quarter-end.
 Time slots that work for the hiring manager don’t work for the candidate.
-The recruiter shuttles email invitations back and forth.
+The Recruiter shuttles email invitations back and forth.
 Late next week looks promising.
 A week or more quickly evaporates.
 Meanwhile, the territory has produced zero revenue.

-The “Time to Fill” Guide gets Steps 6, 7 & 8 done long before Step 1 happens.
+The “Time-to-Fill” Guide gets Steps 6, 7, & 8 done long before Step 1 happens.
 Here’s how it works:

-It’s Time to Pull the Trigger.
+It’s Time to Pull the Trigger

 The entire management team benefits from each other’s ability to judge talent.
 An open territory puts extra work on the understaffed hiring manager.
 There’s less time than ever for job interviews.
-Interviewing is easier with a full team is pulling every oar.
+Interviewing is easier when a full team is pulling every oar.
 It takes discipline to recruit when there’s no pressure to fill an open slot.
 Other priorities get in the way, and suddenly a crisis occurs.

 HR can play a vital role in the Agile Time-to-Fill Accelerator process.
 HR keeps the momentum going.
-The process is a relentless search for top talent and a monthly interview day to evaluate them.
+The process is a relentless search for top talent, and a monthly interview day to evaluate them.
 There’s never pressure to lower hiring standards just to fill an open slot.

 Keeping the Virtual Bench Warm